TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 ## Tools (genManifests)

-I only wrote the init.pp manifest myself, the rest are generate by a ruby script.
-The script walks the vTM REST API and then writes the manifests.
+I only wrote the init.pp manifest myself, the remainder are generate by a ruby script.
+The script walks the vTM REST API and then writes a manifests for each type and object it finds.

 The version of manifests included by default are for REST Version 3.3.
 I chose this version because it is the most up-to-date version included with vTM